zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## Instance {#section_rqp_v5b_wdb .section}

 It refers to the description of instance and corresponding instance,and can be acquired from Instances.
-The code example is shown as follows:
+The code example is as follows:

 ```
     Account account = new AliyunAccount("my_access_id", "my_access_key");
     Odps odps = new Odps(account);
     String odpsUrl = "<your odps endpoint>";
     odps.setEndpoint(odpsUrl);
-    Instance ins = odps.instances().get("instance id");
+    Instance instance= odps.instances().get("instance id");
     Date startTime = instance.getStartTime();
     Date endTime = instance.getEndTime();
     ...